Recognising Coercive Control in Relationships

 Coercive Control and the Law

-Do you feel ashamed of what is happening in your relationship?
+Do you feel ashamed of what’s happening in your relationship?

-Are you able to make your own decisions regarding where to go, who to see, and how to spend your money?
+Are you able to make your own decisions about where to go, whom to see, or how to spend money?

-Is your support network shrinking, or have you become isolated from friends and family?
+Have you become increasingly isolated from friends or family?

-Can you express your thoughts and feelings in your relationship without fear of repercussions?
+Can you express your thoughts and feelings without fear of consequences?

-Do you often feel afraid, alone, or like you’re losing your mind?
+Do you feel anxious, fearful, or like you’re “losing your mind”?

-Have you adjusted your parenting to protect your children from your partner?
+Have you changed your parenting to protect your children from your partner?

-Do you feel dependent on your partner and uncertain of who you are without them?
+Do you feel unsure of who you are without them?

 Have you lost confidence since entering this relationship?

-Have you experienced belittling or demeaning behaviour from your partner, either privately or publicly?
+Have you been belittled or humiliated by your partner, privately or publicly?

-Are you questioning your own memories or decisions frequently?
+Do you frequently doubt your own memories or decisions?

 Seeking Support

-My name is Kat, and I am a registered counsellor specialising in supporting people who are overcoming the emotional and psychological impacts of trauma.
-I provide compassionate counselling to those affected by domestic and sexual violence, childhood trauma, and other life-altering experiences.
-I also help to navigate the feelings of grief, loss, and identity challenges that often accompany trauma.
+My name is Kat, and I’m a registered counsellor specialising in the emotional and psychological impacts of trauma.
+I provide compassionate, trauma-informed counselling for people affected by domestic and sexual violence, childhood trauma, and other life-altering experiences.
+I also support clients navigating grief, identity changes, and emotional recovery.

-I provide trauma-informed counselling in South-East Melbourne in person and Australia-wide online:
+I offer counselling in person in South-East Melbourne and online across Australia.

 SOURCES OF SUPPORT